SU-IST707-SP26/group-project-algorithm-architects/admin/WORKLOG.md

 # WORKLOG.md
+## 2026-04-12 — Arima modeling with validation on MSFT, Nvidia, Google (Priyanka)

+**Context:** ARIMA-based time-series modeling pipeline to multiple stocks and evaluate its effectiveness in predicting returns and supporting investment decisions through backtesting.

+**Work Completed:**
+- **(Priyanka)** Implemented ARIMA models with walk-forward validation for Microsoft, NVIDIA, and Google stock data.
+Implemented a walk-forward ARIMA model to predict stock returns using time-series data.
+Performed model evaluation using MAE, RMSE, and directional accuracy metrics.
+Visualized actual vs predicted returns to analyze model performance and limitations.
+Developed a trading strategy (BUY/SELL signals) based on predicted returns.
+Conducted backtesting to simulate real investment performance.
+Calculated cumulative returns and profit/loss and compared results with a buy-and-hold strategy.
+Identified limitations of ARIMA in capturing volatility and sharp market movements.

+**Impact:** Identified that ARIMA captures general trends but fails to model volatility and sudden price movements, especially for high-volatility stocks like NVIDIA.
+Established a baseline performance benchmark for multiple stocks.
+Demonstrated the ability to translate predictions into actionable trading decisions and profit/loss evaluation, addressing stakeholder needs.

+**Next Steps:** Combine all stock into prediction system to select the best-performing stock dynamically.
+---

 ## 2026-04-11 — XGBoost Modeling and Combined Prediction File (Poorvi)

 **Context:** After completing XGBoost modeling for all five assigned stocks, standardized outputs and prepared a unified prediction file for ranking and evaluation.